Identifying, tracking and fixing your most frequently repeated trading mistakes is THE fastest way to get profitable. Period.

 - Hesitating on entry (typically when the trade is “hard” to take)

-- Canceling my stop (OMG, the biggest Sin of them all!)
+- Cancelling my stop (OMG, the biggest Sin of them all!)

 - Moving my profit target (got to let the winners run)